 We believe that we operate in a manner that enables the Company to remain qualified as a REIT for Federal income tax purposes.
 We have not requested, and do not plan to request, a ruling from the Internal Revenue Service that we qualify as a REIT.
-We have, however, received an opinion from the law firm of Alston & Bird LLP that we met the requirements for qualification as a REIT for the taxable years ended December 31, 1994 through 1997, and that we will be in a position to continue such qualification for the taxable year that will end December 31, 1998, if we satisfy certain requirements throughout the year and for the year as a whole.
-See "Federal Income Tax Considerations -- Taxation of the Company as a REIT," on page 23.
+We have, however, received an opinion from the law firm of Alston & Bird LLP that we met the requirements for qualification as a REIT for the taxable years ended December 31, 1994 through 1997, and that we are in a position to continue such qualification.

 You should be aware that opinions of counsel are not binding on the Internal Revenue Service or any court.
-Furthermore, the conclusions stated in the opinion are based solely on factual representations of ours and are conditioned on, and our continued qualification as a REIT will depend on, our meeting various requirements.
-Such requirements are discussed in more detail under the heading "Federal Income Tax Considerations-Requirements for Qualification" beginning on page 24.
+Furthermore, the conclusions stated in the opinion are conditioned on, and our continued qualification as a REIT will depend on, our meeting various requirements.
+Such requirements are discussed in more detail under the heading "Federal Income Tax Considerations -- Requirements for Qualification" beginning on page 14.

 If we fail to qualify as a REIT, we would not be allowed a deduction for distributions to stockholders in computing our taxable income and would be subject to Federal income tax at regular corporate rates.
 We also could be subject to the Federal alternative minimum tax.
 Unless we are entitled to relief under specific statutory provisions, we could not elect to be taxed as a REIT for four taxable years following the year during which we were disqualified.
 Therefore, if we lose our REIT status, the funds available for distribution to you would be reduced substantially for each of the years involved.
-See "Federal Income Tax Considerations--Failure to Qualify," on page 30.
+See "Federal Income Tax Considerations -- Failure to Qualify," on page 17.